AndreiLazerko/rsschool-cv/cv.md

     * Completed the course on Front-End Developer.

 ## **English**
 My english level is **Beginner (A1-A2)**.
-I started teaching him only when I realized that I would be Front-End Developer.
+I started learning him only when I realized that I would be Front-End Developer.